Are you interested in watching the best Chase Hawk BMX videos because you like flow, style and simplicity?

 If you are a guy who enjoys big tricks, just sit down and take a pen and write down how to flow on BMX.
 Chase’s videos are for everyone.

-This is a big collection of Instagram clips and some of them are a couple of years old.
+This is a big collection of Instagram clips; some are a couple of years old.
 Some of them were even when Cult started their way into BMX like ten years ago.

 There are also clips from an Empire BMX bowl, which was always a treat to see when someone made a video in there.
 You can also see how Chase rode the famous T1 ramp in Austin.